degatchi/merkle-presale/README.md

 ## Disclaimer

 These are experimental programs, use at your own risk.
-STFX and the developers behind these programs are not liable for any loses.
+DeGatchi is not liable for any loses.